whydnct/fdf_docs/libs/minilibx/colors.md

 }
 ```

-Because ints are stored from right to left, we need to bitshift each value the
-according amount of bits backwards.
-We can also do the exact opposite and
+Because ints are stored from right to left, we need to bitshift each value the according amount of bits backwards.
-retrieve integer values from a encoded TRGB integer.
+To retrieve integer values from a encoded TRGB integer:

 ```c
 int	get_t(int trgb)